-Grades 9, 10, 11, 12 The first half of this course enables students to explore their creativity in the field of Interior Design by focusing on color, the elements and principles of design, room arrangements and floorplanning.
+The first half of this course enables students to explore their creativity in the field of Interior Design by focusing on color, the elements and principles of design, room arrangements and floorplanning.
 Students will gain an appreciation of the design fundamentals that form the foundation for which all design is judged.
 Opportunities for using computer aided design software will be available.
 Students will learn how to manipulate and apply the tools of design in a variety of situations in the home to create beautiful environments through hands-on projects, field trips, and guest speakers.
 The second half of this course will focus on fashion where students will develop an awareness of the role of clothing, textiles and fashion in our daily lives.
-The social, psychological, cultural and environmental aspects of clothing will be explored along with marketing strategies.
-Students will learn theory and will develop and apply their design skills through a variety of hands-on projects and experiences.
-They will explore the different career paths available to them in the fields of Interior and Fashion Design through field trips, guest speakers, and shadow experiences.
+They will learn about major fashion designers, how to create mood boards, and what equipment they will need in order to make clothes.-Students will learn how to read a sewing pattern and what shapes of clothes suit certain body types as well as the historical significance of various silhouettes.
+They will explore the different career paths available to them in the fields of Interior and Fashion Design through field trips, guest speakers.
+Students will become familiar with the sewing machine through the creation of projects such as pillows, tote bags, and pajamas.